Opinion: To combat antisemitism, start by following the law - KESQ

 Unfortunately, some Columbia faculty and students asserted that all veterans of the Israel military are dangerous and should be barred from campus.
 Since most Israelis are required to serve in the military, this blatant stereotyping slings mud at nearly all Israeli students, faculty and staff.

 Calls for violence against a protected class are also problematic, although deciding what actually is a call for violence can be hard.
 “Gas the Jews” (a chant that reportedly was heard at another university) clearly is, while “free Palestine” clearly is not.
 But what about “globalize the intifada” or “from the river to the sea”?
-Many Jewish students hear these chants as calls for violence, while many who use them say they are not.
+Many Jewish students hear these chants as calls for violence (as I do), while many who use them say they are not.

 Under federal antidiscrimination rules, the answer can turn on whether the focus is on the audience’s reaction or the speaker’s intent.
 So which is it?
 In recent years, as the task force noted in our report, universities have often deferred to the audience, for instance, when Black, female or transgender students registered concerns in discussions of, for instance, policing, affirmative action, sexual assault and transgender rights.
 In other words, language is considered a call for violence when those audiences reasonably say that they hear it that way.